"He's cool, he's hot, like a frozen sun He's young, he's fast, he's the Chosen One People,we're not braggin' He's the American Dragon!"

 Token Trio: A bit of a departure from the norm, but it still fits.

 So much so that he purposely sabotages himself to have his dragon chi removed for a week to enjoy his middle school graduation.
 His over-achieving sister is stuck with the burden and she starts falling at the seams.
-She defends her brother's choice when Lao Shi finds out by pointing out the various problems.
+She defends her brother's choice when Lao Shi finds out by listing the difficulties of being the American Dragon before delving into the personal problems it caused Jake (namely not able to relate to his dad that much and losing Rose twice.
 All in all, he's handling this job hell of a lot better than could realistically be expected.

 Wok Fu: In one episode, Jake and Haley in dragon form fight against a trio of demons released on Chinese New Year.
 One of the places they fight the demons is in a Chinese restaurant, albeit for only a few seconds.